 With universal life insurance policies, focus on options offering flexibility.
 Ideally, you want low mortality costs combined with low expense charges and a high yield on cash value.
 Ask how taxes will affect any account transactions, if minimum premium limits can be suspended, and average investment returns.

 As always, read the fine print.
 After the work you’ve done so far, that won’t be as bad as it sounds.
-Additionally, check the company’s rating at non-partisan resources like AM Best.
+Additionally, check the company’s rating at non-partisan resources like Moody’s or AM Best.